 Figure 1 shows a cross-sectional drawing of an actual tubular joint made from 6061-aluminum, furnace brazed using 4047-aluminum brazing filler metal (BFM).
-Notice how the brazing filler metal (BFM) has formed a nice concave-shaped fillet on the outside of the joint (right side of drawing), but also displays a nice fillet at the far left (bottom) of the joint.
+Notice how the brazing filler metal (BFM) has formed a nice concave-shaped fillet on the outside of the joint (right side of the drawing) but also displays a nice fillet at the far left (bottom) of the joint.
 But there are also a lot of trapped-air voids in the middle of the joint.
 How then did the BFM get all the way down to the bottom of that long braze-joint?
 Is that even possible?

 We were told that a ring of 4047-aluminum was used on the outside of the joint, but the rest of the joint was a bit of a mystery that required investigation.